 CT scan stands for computed tomography scan, whereas MRI is the abbreviation for Magnetic Resonance Imaging.
 Both of these are sophisticated medical imaging tests to help diagnose the underlying cause of the patient’s problem.
-Although most of the diagnosis can be done using the plain X-rays.
+Although most of the diagnoses can be done using plain X-rays.
 However, sometimes the physicians require more sophisticated machines and tests to diagnose the medical issue at hand.

-In both the tests, the patient lies down on a table which is moved through a doughnut-shaped structure as images are developed.
+In both the tests, the patient lies down on a table that is moved through a doughnut-shaped structure as images are developed.
 MRI and CT scans are not the names for the same procedure.
 There are significant differences between the two, which are described in detail below:

 Computed Tomography (CT)

 During a CT scan, the X-ray machine rotates around the patient’s body.
 The images are captured by a computer and cross-sectional slices of the body’s image are created.
 A CT scan takes 5 minutes or less to complete.
 They are ideal to use in emergency situations.
 The problems that can be detected by using a CT scan include bone structures and related issues, kidney stones, acute brain hemorrhage due to stroke or trauma, and problems related to pelvis, lungs, and abdomen.